-Cervicitis is most often caused by an infection, usually caught during sexual activity.
+Cervicitis is most often caused by an infection that is caught during sexual activity.
 Sexually transmitted infections (STIs) that can cause cervicitis include:

 Bacteria (such as staphylococcus and streptococcus) and too much growth of normal bacteria in the vagina (bacterial vaginosis) can also cause cervicitis.

 Note: There may be no symptoms.
 Women who may be at risk for chlamydia should be tested for this infection, even if they do not have symptoms

 A pelvic exam is done to look for:

 Rarely, colposcopy and biopsy of the cervix is necessary.

 Antibiotics are used to treat bacterial infections (such as chlamydia, gonorrhea, and others).
 Drugs called antivirals may be used to treat herpes infections.

 Hormonal therapy (with estrogen or progesterone) may be used in women who have reached menopause.

 When these treatments have not worked or when cervicitis has been present for a long time, treatment may include:

 Most of the time, simple cervicitis usually heals with treatment if the cause is found and there is a treatment for that cause.